-The COVID-19 pandemic necessitated the rise of Remote Patient Monitoring (RPM), but it’s always been available for chronically ill patients, and now more clinicians are seeing it as a way to engage patients safely from the comfort of their home and improve patient outcomes.
+Remote Patient Monitoring (RPM), has always been available for chronically ill patients.
+Now more than ever clinicians are seeing it as a way to engage patients safely from the comfort of their home and improve patient outcomes.

 Webinar Presenters:

-Remote Patient Monitoring (RPM) exploded onto the health care scene in the wake of the COVID-19 pandemic, as many physicians used the service to closely monitor symptoms before they developed into a more serious illness.
-However, the service has always been available and billable for many clinicians before the pandemic, especially for those treating chronically ill patients.
+Remote Patient Monitoring (RPM) exploded onto the health care scene following the COVID-19 pandemic, as many physicians used the service to closely monitor symptoms before they developed into a more serious illness.
+However, the service has always been available and billable for many clinicians, especially for those treating chronically ill patients.
 During Medical Economics’ webinar entitled “Remote Patient Monitoring: Building a Virtual Practice,” Jon Regis, MD, said RPM can only grow from here.

 What is RPM?